laravel/docs/cache.md

 <a name="registering-the-driver"></a>
 ### Registering The Driver

 To register the custom cache driver with Laravel, we will use the `extend` method on the `Cache` facade.
-The call to `Cache::extend` could be done in the `boot` method of the default `App\Providers\AppServiceProvider` that ships with fresh Laravel applications, or you may create your own service provider to house the extension - just don't forget to register the provider in the `config/app.php` provider array:
+Since other service providers may attempt to read cached values within their `boot` method, we will register our custom driver within a `booting` callback.
+By using the `booting` callback, we can ensure that the custom driver is registered just before the `boot` method is called on our application's service providers but after the `register` method is called on all of the service providers.
+We will register our `booting` callback within the `register` method of our application's `App\Providers\AppServiceProvider` class:

     <?php